tusabez/KITT_AI_Python/README.md

 ## Compatibility

-This project was tested on a Windows 11 computer, but it can be adapted to work on a Raspberry Pi 5 with some modifications to the code Update: (use KITT_Pi.py instead of KITT.py).
+This project was tested on a Windows 11 computer, but it can be adapted to work on a Raspberry Pi 5 with some modifications to the code.
 If you're planning to run this on a Raspberry Pi, you might need to adjust the setup for audio input/output, camera access, and performance optimizations.
+Update: (use KITT_Pi.py instead of KITT.py for the Raspberry Pi 5 as it has been optimized)

 ## Troubleshooting